Awol Allo

-Awol Kasim Allo is an Ethiopian academician, author and lecturer who started teaching law at University of Keele in 2016.
+Awol Kasim Allo is an Ethiopian academic, author and lecturer who started teaching law at University of Keele in 2016.

 Early life and education

 Awol Kasim Allo was born in the village of Wate-Chimmo near Gassera in the former Bale Province in Ethiopia.
 He attended Batu Terara High School in Goba.
 He obtained a law degree at Addis Ababa University in 2006, a master's degree at the University of Notre Dame in 2008, and his PhD at the University of Glasgow in 2013, specialising in the "role of law and legal institutions in enabling progressive social and political change".
 He is an Oromo Muslim.
 Sehin described Awol as a charming, Western-educated intellectual and knows his impact as a political expert.

 Academic career

 Awol taught at the LSE starting in 2013.
 He started a tenure track position at Keele University in September 2016.
 As of November 2020, Awol held British citizenship.

-In 2019, Awol started a research project into "medemer and solidarity", where "medemer" is a "notion ... similar to the notion solidarity" proposed by Abiy Ahmed after becoming prime minister of Ethiopia.
-Awol wished to see if medemer could in democratisation and peaceful coexistence in Ethiopia.
+In 2019, Awol started a research project into "medemer and solidarity", where "medemer" is a "notion ... similar to the notion of solidarity" proposed by Abiy Ahmed after becoming prime minister of Ethiopia.
+Awol wished to see if medemer could aid in democratisation and peaceful coexistence in Ethiopia.